Compendium solar spectrum formation: LTE: Holweger models

 Nordlund stems from B.\,Gustafsson at Uppsala who also suggested RT theory as venue to G.B.\,Scharmer at Stockholm who then became thesis adviser to Gustafsson's student M.\,Carlsson (\rrref{endnote}{note:MULTI}).
 Nordlund and Carlsson each began fruitful collaborations with R.F.\,Stein at East Lansing who has Scandinavian roots.
 This illustrious Nordic quartet eventually co-authored \citetads{2004ApJ...610L.137C}.
-M.\,Asplund is also a Gustafsson pupil.\footnote{Gustafsson's astronomer production reminds me of C.\,Zwaan (\eg\ me, H.C.\,Spruit, A.A.\,van Ballegooijen, C.J.\,Schrijver, R.G.M.\,Rutten, L.H.\,Strous, also PhD theses of A.\,Greve, K.L.\,Harvey-Angle, K.F.\,Tapping).
+M.\,Asplund is also a Gustafsson pupil.\footnote{Gustafsson's astronomer production reminds me of C.\,Zwaan at Utrecht (PhD adviser for me, H.C.\,Spruit, A.\,Greve, A.A.\,van Ballegooijen, C.J.\,Schrijver, R.G.M.\,Rutten, K.L.\,Harvey-Angle, L.H.\,Strous, K.F.\,Tapping and others who left astronomy; PhD co-adviser for H.\,Uitenbroek, J.H.M.J.\,Bruls, N.M.H.\,Hoekzema).
 Utrecht University has a \href{https://robrutten.nl/Utrecht_solar.html}{great past} but \href{https://robrutten.nl/Closure_Utrecht.html}{no present} in solar physics.
 So it goes.}}.
-Its main effect is that its temperature inhomogeneity upsets the notion that spatially-averaged intensity may be modeled as spatially-averaged temperature because at optical and shorter wavelengths this notion is undone by the Wien nonlinearity of the Planck function (\citeads{2011ApJ...736...69U}).
+A major aspect is that its temperature inhomogeneity upsets the notion that spatially-averaged intensity may be modeled as spatially-averaged temperature because at optical and shorter wavelengths this notion is undone by the Wien nonlinearity of the Planck function (\citeads{2011ApJ...736...69U}).
 The simulated granulation undid the need for turbulence fudging and better atomic physics (\citeads{2000yCat..41420467B}) undid the need for damping fudging.